draios/onprem-install-docs/6.X/6.4.1/README.md

 4. Copy the tarball to the installation machine.

 #### On the Installation Machine:
-1. Copy the current version sysdig-chart/values.yaml to your working directory.
+1. Copy the current version `sysdig-chart/values.yaml` to your working directory.
       ```bash
       wget https://github.com/draios/onprem-install-docs/blob/main/6.X/6.4.1/examples/values.yaml
       ```
 2. Edit the following values:
       - [`size`](configuration_parameters.md#size): Specifies the size of the cluster.
 Size defines CPU, Memory, Disk, and Replicas.
-Valid options are: small, medium and large
+Valid options are: small, medium, and large
       - [`quaypullsecret`](configuration_parameters.md#quaypullsecret): quay.io provided with
         your Sysdig purchase confirmation mail